kinshuk4/daily-coding-problem-solutions/prob601_650/README.md

 A step word is formed by taking a given word, adding a letter, and anagramming the result.
 For example, starting with the word "APPLE", you can add an "A" and anagram to get "APPEAL".

 Given a dictionary of words and an input word, create a function that returns all valid step words.

+## Problem 643 (Hard)

+This problem was asked by YouTube.

+Write a program that computes the length of the longest common subsequence of three given strings.
+For example, given "epidemiologist", "refrigeration", and "supercalifragilisticexpialodocious", it should return `5`, since the longest common subsequence is "eieio".